-The self-anchored movement compensator allows for instance in case of major differential settlements, for misalignment and offset while maintaining the continuity of the pipeline self-anchoring mechanism.

-It consists of 3 parts connected together by self-anchoring articulation arms and connecting rods.
+The Self-anchored Movement Compensator allows for instance in case of major differential settlements, for misalignment and offset while maintaining the continuity of the pipeline thrust-restrained mechanism.
+It consists of 3 parts connected by self-anchoring articulation arms and connecting rods.
 These can be placed inside or outside the compensator depending on the product definition.
+The compensator is backfilled and does not need being located inside a pit.